shlokc9/konfig-deployer/README.md

-# konfig-deployer - Automate your deployments
+# konfig-deployer - automate your deployments

 ## Motivation: